temper-studios/graph-file-format/README.md

 # graph-file-format
-This repo is a header only C program that loads and saves the .gf/.graph file format.
+This repo is a header only, C/C++ program that loads and saves the .gf/.graph file format.
 To get started, download the graph_file_format.h and include it in your C/C++ program.
 That's it!

 Check out example.c for examples of usage.
 Check out the .graph files to see what the format looks like.